 Truth is, we can never like everything about someone.
 There will always be something that someone does or how the person lives life that we would dislike.
 If we can’t think of anything of that sort concerning someone in particular, then it means we have overlooked their flaws and not that they have no flaws.

-Funny enough, we don’t even like everything about our own selves.
-We can sometimes meet someone and not like how they live their life.
-And we don’t even know them lmao.
+Funny enough, we don’t even like everything about our ownselves.
+We can sometimes meet someone and not like how they live their life, and we don’t even know them lmao.
+Bottom line: you cannot correct every opinion people have about you.
+Free yourself from the need to do so.
+Everyone has the right to think whatever they want about anything.
+Don’t waste your energy.

 We can’t be going round telling everyone about the things they do that we don’t like and what we don’t like about them.
 On the other hand, we shouldn’t be Mr Nice or Mrs Nice who is always okay with everything and allows everyone to tread over them.
 It’s a world of balance, not of perfection.
 Confront and correct the things something can be done about and accept the things you can’t change.